NifasatBeg/Rozgar/README.md

   7. To provide Voice to text feature in the application.

--> Frontend Views of Home and main activity pages
+-> Screenshots of Apps Labour's and job provider's interface